01 of 07

 Some dogs will simply not stay still for nail trims, even with extra people helping.
 You can try working with your dog to gradually desensitize it to the nail trims.
 Reward the dog if it tolerates minimal paw handling, then gradually work your way up to nail trims.

-If your dog is trying to bite you or is fighting so hard, it could injure you or themselves, then the nail trim is a job best left to the professionals.
+If your dog is trying to bite you or is fighting so hard, it could injure you or itself, then the nail trim is a job best left to the professionals.
 Fortunately, most vet offices and groomers charge a minimal fee for basic nail trims.
 In extreme cases, sedation may be needed to trim nails.

 If you suspect your pet is sick, call your vet immediately.
 For health-related questions, always consult your veterinarian, as they have examined your pet, know the pet's health history, and can make the best recommendations for your pet.